 Some of the most important data fields in any document are vendor name, customer name, VAT IDs, addresses, and payment information.
-Such fields usually do not change on the documents from the same vendor, unlike dates, total amounts, etc. Moreover, to process the document correctly, you need to get company details exactly right.
-However, in reality those values aren’t always easy to capture with an OCR reader – or to figure out with human intelligence, for that matter.
+Such fields usually do not change on the documents from the same vendor, unlike dates, total amounts, etc. Moreover, such fields can be used for uniquely matching a vendor so that when you are exporting data from Rossum, it is already matched to your internal vendor ID.

 How Rossum can help